-lift until water flows from the drain line - lower gently
+flows from the drain line -

-outlet / drain line
+drain line

 Operate the easing lever on the temperature pressure relief valve and expansion control valve once every six (6) months to clear any deposits and ensure the valve and its drain line are not blocked.
 It is very important the lever is raised and lowered gently.
-Refer to "Minor Maintenance Every Six Months" on page 23.
+Refer to "Minor Maintenance Every Six Months" on page 20.